Elyanna

-Elian Marjieh (known by her stage name Elyanna) is a Palestinian-Chilean singer and songwriter.
-She has released two EPs: Elyanna (2020) and Elyanna II (2022).
+She has released two EPs: Elyanna (2020) and Elyanna II (2022), and one studio album: Woledto (2024).
 She is currently signed to Universal Arabic Music.
-Her singles Ana Lahale, Ghareeb Alay, and Ala Bali have all charted on The Official Lebanese Top 20.
+Her singles "Ana Lahale", "Ghareeb Alay", "Ala Bali", and "Mama Eh" have all charted on The Official Lebanese Top 20.
+Elyanna is the first artist to sing in Arabic on The Late Show with Stephen Colbert.
+She recently sold out The Wiltern in Los Angeles and KOKO in London.